 Are you still confused about which stack can be ideal for your website development startup?
 Well, then believe us that you’re not alone in experiencing such a dilemma as the mean stack vs lamp stack argument has been there for some time now.
-When it comes to web development or creating the most robust web applications, the server-side infrastructure you choose does matter and so does the technology and code that you can run on them which makes choosing between MEAN and LAMP a difficult task.
+When it comes to custom web application development or creating the most robust web applications, the server-side infrastructure you choose does matter and so does the technology and code that you can run on them which makes choosing between MEAN and LAMP a difficult task.

-Well, to help you out from such a dilemma, we at 4waytechnologies have come up with a quick comparison between the two platforms that can help you out in making the right decision.
+Well, to help you out from such a dilemma, we at 4 Way Technologies have come up with a quick comparison between the two platforms that can help you out in making the right decision.

-Differences Between MEAN & LAMP Stack
+Differences Between Lamp vs Mean Stack

 In LAMP stack, the RDBMS or relational database management system that is used is MySQL which is a rather conventional database system.
 However, in MEAN stack, a cross-platform document-oriented database system is used named MongoDB.
 This NoSQL database of MEAN stack not only provides power and simplicity but also makes the data integration process a lot easier and faster.